Steve Haslam: AFC Fylde

 On 18 September 2012, Haslam joined Northern Premier League side AFC Fylde on a free transfer.

 Coaching career

 Haslam holds a UEFA Pro Licence.
 Following his retirement from football, Haslam began coaching at Sheffield Wednesday's academy.
 In June 2017, Haslam was appointed as Sheffield Wednesday's academy manager.
+On 14 November 2024, Wednesday announced that Haslam would be leaving the club to take up a new Academy Auditor role with the Professional Game Academy Audit Company.

 Personal life

 Haslam has a degree from Sheffield Hallam University in Business and Management which he studied part-time.